SCHOOLS BY STATE

 Forensic Psychology Salaries

 When you are searching for a new career, one of the things that is likely going to factor into your decision is whether it pays well enough to warrant the schooling.
+Salaries for forensic psychology careers vary based upon factors such as education level and job responsibilities.

 The answer of whether the job pays enough is going to vary by your personal needs and expectations, but you might not want to let the salary alone affect your decision to become a forensic psychologist.
 You also have to consider the satisfaction that you will get from the work that you are doing.
 Knowing that you are helping others is one of the primary reasons that people choose this profession.